 Sweet drinks are often filled with sugar or artificial sweeteners and colours, which contain no nutritional benefit to your child.
 Consumption of sweet drinks in excess is linked to poor health, weight gain and tooth decay.
 Water is the best choice for children over 12 months old.

 Providing a healthy and balanced diet is important for your child’s growth and development.
 With a few simple changes and a positive attitude toward healthy food choices you can make a big difference to your child’s nutrition and relationship with food.
-If you are concerned about your child’s eating habits or development, make an appointment with one of our doctors at Tindale Family Practice to discuss your concerns.
+If you are concerned about your child’s eating habits or development, make an appointment with one of our doctors at Tindale Medical Hub to discuss your concerns.